MohaDev01/frontend-developer-roadmap-2025/README.md

 **Why**: The goal is to provide others with a clear, well-researched guide to start their front-end development career.
 Its relevance is ensured by leveraging AI for deep, up-to-date research covering 2025 and the years that follow.

-Feel free to explore the roadmap, follow the suggested path, and contribute to the repository if you find it helpful!
+Feel free to explore the roadmap, follow the suggested path, and star the repository if you find it helpful!

 ---